nfarhan0175/Django-REST-Framework-DRF-/README.md

 SSLCOMMERZ_STORE_ID=your_store_id
 SSLCOMMERZ_STORE_PASSWORD=your_store_password
 ```
-> Never commit `.env` files or secret credentials to GitHub.

 ### 6. Verify Django settings
 Ensure the project reads environment variables via `django-environ` and that the database points to PostgreSQL: